-The utility shall clearly state and support the objectives for its IRP, which may include but are not limited to: reliable, adequate, and reasonably-priced service; economic efficiency; financial integrity of the utility; equal consideration of available and commercially-proven demand-side and supply-side resources; reasonable mitigation of potential risks; consideration of future environmental impacts and associated costs; and consistency with governmental regulations and policies.
+The utility shall clearly state and support the objectives for its IRP, which may shall include but are not limited to: reliable, adequates afe, and reasonably-priced service.
+In addition to these primary objectives, the IRP should also articulate how it contributes towards other objectives including but not limited to; economic efficiency; financial integrity of the utility; impact to customer bills; equal consideration of available and commercially-proven available -demand-side and supply-side resources; reasonable mitigation of potential risks; consideration of future environmental impacts and associated costs; and consistency with governmental regulations and policies.
 In meeting its defined objectives, the utility should put itself in a position to respond to reasonably anticipated economic conditions, technological advancements and changes, and customer demand for energy services.
 Any utility-specific objectives must comply with the Commission's overall objective of ensuring transparent evaluation of a comprehensive set of potential resource options to determine a base or reference resource plan that offers the most economic and reliable combination of resources satisfying the forecasted load requirements.